 Anyone who has lived in the District for a decade or longer has noticed the city’s transformation, not just in its ever-expanding skyline but in streets filled with more young people and a growing number of whites.

-The Urban Institute is seeking to help city planners, foundations and curious residents visualize the dramatic shift in the District’s demographics with a new online interactive called Our Changing City,
+The Urban Institute is seeking to help city planners, foundations and curious residents visualize the dramatic shift in the District’s demographics with a new online interactive called Our Changing City, which debuted Wednesday.

 Maps and graphics on the site focus on the historic changes the District has undergone from 2000 to 2010, when its population began growing after half a century of steady loss.
 The maps bore down to the ward and neighborhood level, focusing on changes in the racial and age mix.
 Overall, however, the District remains strikingly segregated, with predominantly African American neighborhoods in the southeast and northeast quadrants, and predominantly white neighborhoods in the northwest.